reactive-firewall/multicast/docs/CI.md

 > [!IMPORTANT]
 > This overview does not address the complexities of CI/CD timing, concurrency, or the various
 > combinations of linter workflows that run simultaneously.
 Each linter workflow is separately
-> triggered (eg. push versus PR, etc.) and thus _logicly_ disjoint (See CI/CD Triggering for
+> triggered (e.g., push versus PR, etc.) and thus _logically_ disjoint (See CI/CD Triggering for
 > details).
 Each linter workflow varies in its exact implementation of the afore mentioned phases.

-Logically (eg. ignoring complexities of concurrency and trigger conditionals, etc.) the order of phases are sequential per single CI/CD linter workflow.
+Logically (e.g., ignoring complexities of concurrency and trigger conditionals, etc.) the order of phases is sequential per single CI/CD linter workflow.

 ```mermaid
 sequenceDiagram